Bo Widerberg: Career

-Bo Widerberg began his career as a writer.
-In 1952 came his first novel, Hösttermin.
+Widerberg began his career as a writer.
+In 1952 he published his first novel, Hösttermin.
 In the same year, his short story collection Kyssas, published by Bonnier, became a bestseller.
 His most successful book was the novel Erotikon (1957).
-The novel's title comes from Mauritz Stiller's silent film classic Erotikon (1920).
+The novel's title comes from Mauritz Stiller's 1920 silent film classic Erotikon.
 Widerberg's last novel is Den gröna draken, which was published in 1959 and is a satire on the advertising industry.
-The book was made into a film by Widerberg himself with the title Heja Roland!
+The book was made into a film by Widerberg himself, with the title Heja Roland!
 (1966).

-In 1962, Bo Widerberg's debate book The Vision in Swedish Film appeared.
-He was critical of the film that had been made in Sweden, not least of all by Ingmar Bergman whom he called "Our spirit's Dala horse in the world", and his films which he likened to "... an export item filled with undisguised exoticism".
-The essay collection gave him a chance to direct his own film: Gustav Scheutz surprisingly offered him to make a film at Europafilm.
+In 1962, Widerberg's collection of essays titled The Vision in Swedish Film was published.
+He was critical of Swedish films, especially those by Ingmar Bergman, whom he called "Our spirit's Dala horse in the world", and likened his films to "... an export item filled with undisguised exoticism".
+This led Gustav Scheutz to offer him a filmmaking opportunity at Europafilm.
 Widerberg made his feature film debut with The Baby Carriage (1963) with colleague Jan Troell as photographer, and in the same year came Raven's End (1963), both with Thommy Berggren in the lead role.
-With the latter, he made several films, including the American film Joe Hill (1971).
+He then made several films starring Berggren, including the American film Joe Hill (1971).

-The film Elvira Madigan (1967) received great international attention, and the lead actress Pia Degermark was awarded Best Actress at the Cannes Film Festival that year. Ådalen 31 (1969), about the Ådalen shootings in 1931 when five demonstrators were shot dead by the military, also received critical acclaim.
+Widerberg's 1967 film Elvira Madigan received great international attention, and the lead actress Pia Degermark was awarded Best Actress at the Cannes Film Festival that year. Ådalen 31 (1969), about the Ådalen shootings in 1931 when five demonstrators were shot dead by the military, also received critical acclaim.
 The film won the Special Grand Prize of the Jury at the 1969 Cannes Film Festival and was nominated for both the Academy Award for Best Foreign Language Film and the Golden Globe Award for Best Foreign Language Film.
 It won the prestigious Grand Prix of the Belgian Film Critics Association and received multiple awards in the 6th Guldbagge Awards.